 A few potential ways to stop a foreclosure include reinstating the loan, redeeming the property before the sale, or filing for bankruptcy.
-(Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.)
+Of course, if you're able to work out a loss mitigation option, like a loan modification, that will also stop a foreclosure.

 One way to stop a foreclosure is by "redeeming" the property.
 To redeem, you have to pay off the full amount of the loan before the foreclosure sale.

-Some states also provide foreclosed borrowers with a redemption period after the foreclosure sale, during which they can buy back the home.
+Some states also provide foreclosed borrowers a redemption period after the foreclosure sale, during which they can buy back the home.
 Indiana law, however, doesn't provide a redemption period for foreclosed homeowners after the sale.
 (Ind.
 Code § 32-29-7-13).

 In a foreclosure, the borrower's total mortgage debt frequently exceeds the foreclosure sale price.
 The difference between the total debt and the sale price is called a "deficiency."
 For example, say the total debt owed is $400,000, but the home sells for $350,000 at the foreclosure sale.
 The deficiency is $50,000.

 If you have questions about Indiana's foreclosure process or want to learn about potential defenses to a foreclosure and possibly fight the foreclosure in court, consider talking to a foreclosure attorney.

-It's also a good idea to talk to a HUD-approved housing counselor if you want to learn about different loss mitigation options.
+Talking to a HUD-approved housing counselor about different loss mitigation options is also good.
 You can use the CFPB's Find a Counselor tool to get a list of HUD-approved housing counseling agencies in your area.
 You can also call the Homeownership Preservation Foundation (HOPE) Hotline.